 If you would like to register your organisations interest in introducing eInvoicing or have any questions about this project please contact the APUC Helpdesk.

 PCM (PECOS Content Manager)PCM is a system hosting electronic catalogues for contracts at national, sectoral and local level.
 It increases compliance to contracts, drives out appropriate contract management information and embeds standard procedures and processes.
 The system allows APUC to manage the upload, validation, approval and automatic publication of electronic catalogues for use by colleges and universities.
 Catalogues are directly uploaded onto PECOS without further manual intervention.
-PCM also allows for the output of catalogue files for publication onto Parabilis.
+PCM also allows for the output of catalogue files for publication onto Proactis.
 The system is available to PECOS & non-PECOS institutions either to download APUC content and/or to validate local content.

 APUC's Electronic Content Register can be found at this link.
-It Provides a list of framework suppliers where content is available for inclusion in eProcurement solutions.
+It provides a list of framework suppliers where content is available for inclusion in eProcurement solutions.

 HunterHunter has been developed by the eSolutions team.
 It is a database solution which uses standard Microsoft packages (Access and SQL Server) enabling organisations to effectively monitor and report on collaborative contracting activities.